BlockchainCommons/Research/papers/bcr-2020-007-hdkey.md

 Authors: Wolf McNally, Christopher Allen<br/>
 Date: May 25, 2020<br/>
-Revised: June 25, 2020
+Revised: November 25, 2023

 ---

 ### Introduction

-Hierarchical Deterministic Keys (HDKeys) [BIP32] allow an entire tree of keys to be derived from a single master key, which was originally derived from random entropy: a seed.
-Former specifications [BCR5] [BCR6] defined UR types such as `crypto-seed` for encoding and transmitting such seeds.
-This specification defines a UR type `crypto-hdkey` (CBOR tag #6.303) for encoding and transmitting HDKeys; either a master key or a derived key.
+Hierarchical Deterministic Keys (HDKeys) [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) allow an entire tree of keys to be derived from a single master key, which was originally derived from random entropy: a seed.
+Former specifications [BCR-2020-005](bcr-2020-005-ur.md) [BCR-2020-006](bcr-2020-006-urtypes.md) defined UR types such as `seed` for encoding and transmitting such seeds.
+This specification defines a UR type `hdkey` (CBOR tag #6.40303) for encoding and transmitting HDKeys; either a master key or a derived key.

-This specification also defines and incorporates a separate type `crypto-keypath` (CBOR tag #6.304) that specifies a key derivation path.
+This specification also defines and incorporates a separate type `keypath` (CBOR tag #6.40304) that specifies a key derivation path.

-This specification also defines and incorporates a separate type `crypto-coininfo` (CBOR tag #6.305) that specifes cryptocurrency information.
+This specification also defines and incorporates a separate type `coininfo` (CBOR tag #6.40305) that specifes cryptocurrency information.

+**Note:** This specification describes version 2 `hdkey` (#6.40304), which differs from version 1 `crypto-hdkey` (#6.304) only in the UR types and CBOR tags it uses.
+Version 1 `crypto-hdkey` is deprecated, but may still be supported for backwards compatibility.

 ### HDKeys

-HDKeys encoded according to [BIP32] are represented as a text string, e.g.:
+HDKeys encoded according to [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) are represented as a text string, e.g.:

 ```
 xpub661MyMwAqRbcFtXgS5sYJABqqG9YLmC4Q1Rdap9gSE8NqtwybGhePY2gZ29ESFjqJoCu1Rupje8YtGqsefD265TMg7usUDFdp6W1EGMcet8
 ```

-[BIP32] specifies that this result is the serialization of these fields:
+[BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) specifies that this result is the serialization of these fields:

 > 4 byte: version bytes (mainnet: 0x0488B21E public, 0x0488ADE4 private; testnet: 0x043587CF public, 0x04358394 private)<br/>
 > 1 byte: depth: 0x00 for master nodes, 0x01 for level-1 derived keys, ....<br/>